opensearch-project/opensearch-k8s-operator/README.md

 Use os-cluster.yaml to define your cluster - note that the `ClusterName` is also the namespace that the new cluster will reside in.

     kubectl create os-cluster.yaml

 - Note: the current installation deploys with the default demo certificate provided by OpenSearch.

 ## Deleting an OpenSearch cluster
 In order to delete the cluster, please delete your OpenSearch cluster resource; this will delete the cluster namespace and all its resources.

     kubectl get os --all-namespaces
     kubectl delete os os-from-operator -n <namespace>

 # Contributions
 We welcome contributions!
-If you want to conribute to this project please reach out to us at: <operator@opster.com>.
+If you want to contribute to this project please reach out to us at: <operator@opster.com>.